Guildford: Quaker meeting house

 The first Quaker meetings in Guildford are thought to have taken place in 1668 and a burial ground was purchased five years later in North Street.
-The current meeting house, in Ward Street, was built in 1804-8 and retains its original, panelled meeting room.
+The current meeting house, in Ward Street, was completed in 1806 and retains its original, panelled meeting room.

 Jewish synagogues

 In 1995, a chamber was discovered in the High Street, which is considered to be the remains of the 12th-century Guildford Synagogue.
 While this remains a matter of contention, it is likely to be the oldest surviving former synagogue in Western Europe.
-The modern-day synagogue, in York Road, was built in 1979 and was consecrated by Chief Rabbi Immanuel Jakobovits.
+The modern-day synagogue, in York Road, was opened in December 1978.

 Culture

 Guildford House Gallery, in the High Street, is run by Guildford Borough Council.
 Its art collection includes works of Guildford and the surrounding area, and works by Guildford artists, most notably John Russell.

 In Sir Thomas Malory's 1470 version of the Arthurian romances, Le Morte d'Arthur, Guildford is identified with Astolat of Arthurian renown.
 Continuing the Arthurian connection, there is a local public house, the Astolat.
 Guildford has been associated with the 1863 novel Alice's Adventures in Wonderland because of its importance in the life of its author, Lewis Carroll.
 There are several reminders of this connection throughout the town.
 Guildford Museum has a collection of items belonging to Carroll, see above.
 In addition to this, sculptor Jean Argent created two full-size bronze sculptures of Alice passing through the Looking-Glass and Alice and the White Rabbit, which can be found in the Castle Grounds and by the River Wey at Millmead respectively.
 In The Hitchhiker's Guide to the Galaxy by Douglas Adams, the character Ford Prefect, actually an alien from Betelgeuse, claims to be an out-of-work actor from Guildford.
 Crime at Guildford (1935), a novel by Freeman Wills Crofts, is set in the town.

 Guildford has been captured on film in Carry On Sergeant, which was filmed at the former Queens Barracks, and The Omen, a scene from which was filmed at Guildford Cathedral.

 The town's principal commercial theatre is the Yvonne Arnaud Theatre, which often shows productions after they have spent time in London's West End.
 The Electric Theatre opened in 1997 to host performances by musicians and amateur drama groups.
 It also hosts regular film, family and music festivals as well as comedy, and has a Riverside Cafe Bar and Terrace.